BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 This only affects compliments and insults, not banters.

 #### No talking when hiding in shadows
 Silence joinable NPC "hidden in shadows" sound (for example, Yoshimo's "All the world is blind to my passing").
 It quickly gets annoying if you use thief scout script.

 #### Make NPC soundsets available to PC
-Now you can use any of the original Bioware NPCs soundsets for your main character.
+Allows to use any of the original Bioware NPCs soundsets for the main character.